radareorg/radare2-book/disassembling/esil.md

 # ESIL

 ESIL stands for 'Evaluable Strings Intermediate Language'.
-It aims to describe a [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language) )-like representation for every target CPU opcode semantics.
+It aims to describe a [Forth](https://en.wikipedia.org/wiki/Forth_(programming_language)-like representation for every target CPU opcode semantics.
 ESIL representations can be evaluated (interpreted) in order to emulate individual instructions.
 Each command of an ESIL expression is separated by a comma.
 Its virtual machine can be described as this:
 ```
    while ((word=haveCommand())) {
      if (word.isOperator()) {